 Yeah, keeping your tools organized is pretty cool, but what if you ever want to take off the swing case?

-Well, you can do so with the undercover swing case.
+Well, you can do so with the undercover flex replacement parts.
 Simply lift it up, and then you should be able to pull it out.

 If you don’t carry much stuff around daily, you’ve probably thought about getting a swing case or a tonneau cover.

 Both of these aftermarket products are quite popular among truck owners.
 But the latter can be expensive and difficult to install.